appget/appget.docs/docs/commands/README.md

 `-s` or `--silent`: Start the installer in *silent mode*.
 This mode tries to hide as much of the installer interface as possible including all progress and status windows.

 :::tip
-If AppGet can't find the exact package name you tried to install, it'll automatically trigger a search and provides you with suggestions.
-This means if you don't have to know the exact name of the package; you just try to install it and see what AppGet suggests.
+If AppGet can't find the exact package ID you tried to install, it'll automatically trigger a search and provides you with suggestions.
+This means you don't have to know the exact ID of the package; you just try to install it and see what AppGet suggests if no exact matches are found.
 :::

+#### Tags:

 #### Examples:

 `appget install google-chrome`

 `appget install git -s`